Georgia Tech Yellow Jackets football: Brent Key era (2022–present)

 The Yellow Jackets began the 2024 campaign against the 9th-ranked Florida State Seminoles in Week 0.
 Tech and FSU played in the Aer Lingus Classic at Aviva Stadium in Dublin, Ireland.
 Tech upset the Seminoles 24–21, with the game-winning field goal being kicked by sophomore kicker Aiden Birr with no time left on the clock.
 Tech then beat crosstown foe Georgia State 35–12 the next week in the first ever meeting between the two Atlanta programs.

 Tech started 5–2 through the first seven games, then starting quarterback Haynes King got injured in the win over North Carolina which led to a two game losing skid.
 Haynes King returned for the homecoming game against #4 Miami, however Tech also played freshman Aaron Philo for long passing situations as King's right shoulder was not fully healed.
 The Yellow Jackets pulled off their biggest upset in 15 years when they knocked the Hurricanes from the ranks of the unbeaten, winning 28–23 in front of a raucous crowd.

 Tech's encore performance yielded a narrow 30–29 win against the NC State Wolfpack on November 21, 2024.
 On November 29, 2024, the Yellow Jackets battled #6 Georgia, losing 44–42 after 8 overtimes, the second most overtimes played in FBS history as of December 2024.
 In his first full game since recovering from a shoulder injury, quarterback Haynes King produced 413 yards of total offense – comprising 303 passing and 110 rushing yards – and 5 touchdowns.
 Eric Singleton, Jr. had 8 catches for 86 yards, with Jamal Haynes carrying the ball 13 times for 91 yards.
-Tech was defeated by Vanderbilt in the Birmingham Bowl, 35-27.
+Tech was defeated by Vanderbilt in the Birmingham Bowl, 35–27.

+Their 2025 season began with a 27–20 road win at Colorado.
+The Yellow Jackets would win their first 8 games of the season, their best start since 1966.
+They would conclude the regular season with a 9–3 record before a 25–21 loss in the Pop-Tarts Bowl against BYU.
+They fined $50k for students storming the field after beating Clemson.
+Senior Quarterback Haynes King won ACC Player of the Year and the Earl Campbell Tyler Rose Award which recognizes the top offensive player with ties to the state of Texas.

+2026 brought about a new look Tech team, as both King and offensive coordinator Buster Faulkner were gone.
+Key brought in former Tech QB Godsey to be the new OC.